-There are more ways to get your body in great physical condition than by going for a walk around the block or signing up for a gym membership.
+There are more ways to rack up FitPoints – and get your body in great physical condition – than by going for a walk around the block or signing up for a gym membership.
 Expand your exercise horizons by exploring your own community.
 Not only are many of the available fitness options inexpensive, but getting involved in these local activities will connect you with community members who have the same interests (and in most instances, skill level) that you do.

-Network with locals.
 Fellow fitness enthusiasts are some of the best resources for local clubs, groups and area events, says Pamela Peeke, M.D. author of Body for Life for Women.
-Chat up the employees at your local sporting goods store to find out their favorite hiking trails, skating spots or biking routes.
+Chat up the employees at your local sporting goods store to find out their favourite hiking trails, skating spots or biking routes.
 Sport stores are also a great place to rent equipment, including bikes, tennis racquets and skis.

-Check your inbox.
 Subscribe to active.com and pick your sport of choice.
 They’ll shoot you weekly updates for events happening in your area — including 5ks, tough mudder races, and sports leagues.
-Seeking thrills?
-Subscribe to rei.com/learn, and they’ll email you updates on classes, workshops and events geared toward to the adventurer, such as kayaking, rock climbing, mountain biking and backpacking.

 Search the web.
 No matter what your sport of choice, there’s likely a group that meets in your area.

-- Yogis can find local classes at yogafinder.com.
+- Yoga enthusiasts can find local classes at yogafinder.com.

 - Kayak and canoe-lovers can join groups near them at paddling.net.